Mahi Racing Team India

 Mahi Racing Team India is a FIM Supersport World Championship team founded by the former captain of the Indian cricket team, Mahendra Singh Dhoni.
 The team entered the last rounds of the 2012 season under the name MSD R-N Racing Team India with two Kawasaki Ninja ZX-6R for wildcard riders Florian Marino and Dan Linfoot.
 Linfoot took the first podium finish for the team in the last round of the season in Magny-Cours.

 Telugu Film Star Actor Nagarjuna is also a key member of Mahi Racing Team India.

 For the 2013 season the team name changed to Mahi Racing Team India and two new riders were signed, the 2012 World Supersport champion Kenan Sofuoğlu and Fabien Foret.

 In 2014, the team faced budget difficulties which led to teams withdrawal from the season.

+The team never paid their staff and Andrew Stone, who was running the team from Yeovil, either kept belongings or sold them.

+This man is a con man.